-PCR primer design guideline: PCR primers are similar as like primer involved in DNA replication in vivo but the major difference between both types of primers are, PCR primers are DNA primers while the in vivo replication primers are RNA primers.
+PCR primer design guideline: PCR primers are similar as like primer involved in DNA replication in vivo, however, the PCR primers are DNA primers (in vivo primers are RNA primers).

-In this article, we are discussing the PCR primer and their properties along with the PCR primer design guidelines as well.
+In this article, we are discussing the role of PCR primer and their properties along with the PCR primer design guidelines as well.

 “PCR primers are short single-stranded DNA sequences which help in the amplification of DNA during PCR reaction.”

 PCR technique is one of the most anticipated technique is genetic science, as it facilitates replication of DNA in vitro, Each and every component of PCR reaction are equally important.

 dNTPs, PCR buffer, primer, water, Taq DNA polymerase and template DNA are the major ingredient for PCR reaction.

 PCR reaction completes in three steps (denaturation, annealing and extension).
 In denaturation, the double-stranded DNA becomes single-stranded (DNA denatured), in the annealing step, the primer binds with its complementary sequence and in elongation step, with the help of dNTPs and Taq DNA polymerase the growing DNA strand expands.

 Generally, PCR primers are DNA primers.
 As we all know that in replication short RNA primers are involved instead of DNA primer while in PCR we are using DNA primer.
 There are several assumptions that favour the use of DNA primer in PCR :